 Stainless steel sinks are a favorite for many homeowners.
-They’re sleek and shiny and look classier than many other options.
+They are sleek, shiny and look classier than many other options.
 Stainless steel is also known for durability.
 Stainless steel sinks won’t chip, crack, or fade.

 First, some tips on how often you should clean your stainless steel sink.
 Trust me, you’ll have a much easier time cleaning your stainless steel sink if you do it more than just a few times a year before guests come over.

-Every time you use the sink you should rinse it with warm water.
-Rinsing your sink after washing dishes will get rid of food and soap residue.
-To really keep your sink in top shape, you should also dry it after rinsing on a daily basis.
+With each sink use you should rinse it with warm water.
+Rinsing your sink after washing dishes will get rid of food and dish soap residue.
+To really keep your sink in top shape, you should also dry it after rinsing with warm water on a daily basis.

 If you’ve been rinsing your sink after use, you should only need to deep clean it once every couple of weeks.